amiitu/flask-urlshortner/README.md

 # flask-urlshortner
-Single file Flask app for url shortening
+Single file Flask app for url shortening.
+Currently works only with sqllite3